yochaigal/cairn/wip/backgrounds/foundling.md

 # Foundling

-> An odd birthmark, a strange smell: a touch of **The Woods** still lingers on your skin.
+> An odd birthmark, a strange smell: **The Woods'** touch still lingers.
 You'll never fit in, not here.
-Roll once on the **Omens** table, but keep the results private (for now).
+Roll on the **Omens** table, but keep the results private for now.

 ## Names

-Faunus, Snowdrop, Wisp, Silverdew, Thistle, Solstice, Moondance, Starbloom, Gossamer, Hazel
+Faunus, Snowdrop, Wisp, Silverdew, Brim, Solstice, Steeleye, Sileas, Gossamer, Hazel

 ## Starting Gear

-- Rations (3 uses)
-- Torch (3 uses)
+- Salt pounch
+- Heirloom amulet (_Detect Magic_)
 - Slingshot (d6)
+- Dagger (d6)

 ## Who took you in?
 Roll 1d6: